Is Sri Lanka a country you have wondered about visiting?

 Bogambara Lake

-See the former Royal Summer house (now a bathhouse) on the island in the middle of the lake.
+You can see the former Royal Summer House (now a bathhouse) on the island in the middle of the lake.

 Buddhist Temple of the Tooth